 Fall 2021 - Order plants, remove sod, mark out footprint of design

-Spring through Fall 2022 - Amend soil, place gazebo, construct arbors, install fence, plant roses/perennials/annuals in spring, spread mulch, fertilize and water plants throughout season, prepare walkways with decomposed granite first - once bricks fundraiser is over - lay brick walkways, place benches, install signage/plaques, plant bulbs in fall
+Spring through Fall 2022 - Amend soil, place gazebo, install walkways, plant roses, spread mulch, fertilize and water plants throughout season, plant bulbs in fall

 To pay for this project, we will be selling 250 bricks to be engraved and installed as well as plaques/signage for various structures in the garden.
 If you are interested in making a contribution to the project, please click on the following links:

 This provides details about the different opportunities for contributing.

 Brick/Plaque Order Form